 By grace it happened about eight years later that the answer to the question "Who am I?" left "ME" silent ... void ...
 The discovery that "I" does not exist as a separate entity did not even leave someone who discovered or who could DO anything with the discovery.
 A great relaxation and the end of spiritual ambitions.

 My life continues with 'normal daily life activities and work' ...
-A break-down of body and circumstance around 2010/2011 taught me a new pacing and understanding of how to stay healthy in the aging body and serve my sensitivity in beneficial ways.
+A break-down of body and circumstance around 2010/2011 taught me a new pacing and understanding of how to stay healthy and happy in the aging body and serve my sensitivity in beneficial ways.